wandwell/finance-cloud/README.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}

 - [Google Firebase]([https://firebase.google.com/])
 - [Python Documentation]([https://www.python.org/doc/])

 # Future Work

-Create a UI
+- Create a UI
-Allow for Admin to see data for all users
+- Allow for Admin to see data for all users

-- Item 1
-- Item 2
-- Item 3